Introduction

 Modeling History

-- History represented as a Directed Acyclic Graph (DAG) of snapshots
+Git represents the history of your project as a Directed Acyclic Graph (DAG) of snapshots.

 Commit History Visualization